digital-dream-labs/oskr-owners-manual/doc/living_with_windows.md

 assumes that you are on a Unix system.
 This can cause problems for people using Windows-based computers.
 Here are some tips to help out.

-## PuTTY - A good ssh shell for Windows
+## PuTTY - A good SSH shell for Windows

 If you're only interested in connecting to Vector and working from there you can use